 Document the Damage

-Take photos and videos of all affected areas for insurance and repair purposes.
+Take photos and videos of all damage before starting cleanup.
 This provides proof of damage.
+Insurance companies require this documentation for processing your claim.

 Mitigate Mold Risks